-Learn a Language with Augmented Reality
+Learn a Language with AR

 Learning a language can be hard for adults.
 A popular approach is to learn the language the same way you would as a child - by seeing, pointing, touching, and so on.
 An AR app could put markers on objects around the student, asking them for the correct description in a foreign language.
 There are literally endless possibilities for integrating language learning into everyday-life through AR.